autowarefoundation/autoware_tools/localization/autoware_localization_evaluation_scripts/README.md

     $HOME/driving_log_replayer_v2/out/latest/result_archive/diagnostics_result
 ```

-This command checks whether a diagnostics have risen/fallen at a specific timing.
+This command checks whether a diagnostics have been positive/negative at a specific timing.
 The diagnostics flag to observe should be defined in the input scenario file in the format like below.

 ```yaml